HathorNetwork/rfcs/text/0033-private-network-guide.md

 For wallets, we recommend a minimum of 2 CPUs, 2 GB of RAM, and 100 MB of storage.
 Wallets are usually memory bounded.

+For tx mining service, we recommend a minimum of 2 CPUs and 1 GB of RAM, and 100 MB of storage.

 For miners, we recommend a minimum of 2 CPUs and 1 GB of RAM, and 100 MB of storage.
 CPU miners are usually CPU bounded.

 For the explorer, you just need a webserver to serve a bunch of static files.